-(end+1 of data in r2) (element width in r3) jsr pc,qsort

-qsort(base, nel, width, compar)
+(base of data in r1) (end+1 of data in r2) (element width in r3) jsr pc,qsort qsort(base, nel, width, compar) char \base; int (\compar)();

-char base;

-int (compar)();

 Qsort is an implementation of the quicker-sort algorithm.
 The assembly-language version is designed to sort equal length elements.
 Registers r1 and r2 delimit the region of core containing the array of byte strings to be sorted: r1 points to the start of the first string, r2 to the first location above the last string.
 Register r3 contains the length of each string. r2-r1 should be a multiple of r3.
 On return, r0, r1, r2, r3 are destroyed.